-Montauk Energy, a Pennsylvania-based firm that has developed commercial-scale renewable energy facilities for 30 years, is now tapping into the dairy industry for a new source of biogas.
+Montauk Energy, a Pennsylvania-based firm that has developed commercial-scale renewable energy facilities for 30 years – includeing a biogas-to-electricity facility at the Bowerman Landfill in Irvine, California, is also in the process of developing RNG from biogas collected at dairies.
 While Montauk has already been involved in converting the biogas from landfills into transportation fuel, the firm entered a joint venture agreement with a California dairy in July of 2018.
-As part of the agreement, Montauk will own and operate a manure digester and build, own, and operate an RNG facility for 20 years; the energy company will consequently own an 80% interest in the joint venture.
-The involvement of an outside company decreases the financial risk of the dairy farm itself.
+As part of the agreement, Montauk will own and operate a dairy digester and build, own, and operate an RNG facility for 20 years.
+Montauk will own an 80% interest in the joint venture , potentially ilustrating how the involvement of a third-party RNG developer can reduce the financial risk a dairy farm has to take on itself.
 If successful, Montauk could be paving the way for more dairies to use digesters as solutions to their methane emissions.
+According the RNG Coalition, several of its members intend to deploy hundreds of millions of dollars to mitigate methane emissions at dairies by investing in and developing RNG production facilities at these farms.

 Trucking Biomethane

-One of the main reasons there is a need for a “hub and spoke” model is that pipeline interconnection for biomethane-producing dairy facilities is often a very complicated and costly process.
-Many of the obstacles associated with connecting a biomethane supply to the pipeline network are exacerbated by the fact that most biomethane-producing dairy farms are located in rural areas, rendering the supply for biogas in these rural areas high and the demand low.
-Furthermore, the relative isolation of these areas often correlates with large distances from the closest pipeline.
+One of the main reasons there is a need for a “hub and spoke” model is that pipeline interconnection is very costly – especially for dairy clusters or individual dairy projects.
+Many of the obstacles associated with interconnecting a dairy-RNG project are exacerbated by the fact due to their remote and rural locations, they are not in close proximity to a natural gas pipeline and farther away from the demand..
 Expanding the pipeline network to cover every biomethane producer is virtually impossible, particularly when taking into account the fact that pipeline expansion is a very expensive process, estimated by PG&E to cost about 3 million dollars per mile.
-Trucking biomethane to a more convenient location has been presented as a viable alternative to immediate pipeline injection at the site of production.
+Trucking biomethane to a more convenient location has been presented as a viable alternative for certain projects to immediate pipeline injection at the site of production.
 Specially equipped trucks could transport biomethane to a number of different locations, either for pipeline injection at a more convenient location with immediate access to the grid, or for direct use, at a CNG vehicle fueling station for example.

-Trucking biomethane presents a number of benefits, the most significant being the increased availability of CNG without needing a close point of injection to the pipeline.
-However, the solution of trucking biomethane doesn’t come without an appreciable cost.
-Longer distances that need to be travelled cause higher costs of trucking, more emissions to be released through the trucking, and less incentive to truck compared to connecting to a pipeline.
+Trucking RNG presents a number of benefits, including the possibility of creating a closed loop where the trucks delivering RNG are also fueled by RNG.
+However, the solution of trucking RNG doesn’t come without an appreciable cost.
+Longer distances that need to be travelled translate into higher trucking costs, and greater tailpipe emissions, which increase the carbon footprint and reduce the value of the biomethane (at least under California’s LCFS program).

 Manure Storage